DrGregoryHouse/AngularJS_GetSterted/README.md

 README.md                --> general information about this repository.
 ```

-Changes to be made to the next step:
+Changes to be made to step 2:
 - Add
 - Add